Moose Jaw Divorce Lawyer

 Child support payments are typically made to the parent who has primary custody of the child, although in some cases, payments may be made directly to the child if they are over the age of majority.

-What Happens if You Don’t Pay Child Support?
+What Happens if You Don’t Pay Child Support in Canada?

 If you fail to pay child support in Canada, there are several legal consequences you may face.
 Here are some of them: